CHIPTS HIV Next Generation Conference

 General Information

-The conference is free to attend and will be held in-person at UCLA Covel Commons – 330 De Neve Dr, Los Angeles, CA 90095.
+The conference is free to attend and will be held in-person at The California Endowment – 1000 Alameda St, Los Angeles, CA 90012.
 Registration includes breakfast and lunch.

-The goal of this conference is to support the next generation of HIV researchers, HIV prevention and treatment practitioners, and service providers working towards an end to HIV/AIDS through networking and sharing visions for future priorities.
+The goal of this conference is to support the next generation of HIV researchers, HIV prevention and treatment practitioners, and service providers dedicated to ending to the HIV/AIDS epidemic through networking and exchanging visions for future priorities.

 We welcome participation from all Southern California, national and global stakeholders and partners working to advance HIV prevention and treatment programs, policies, education, and research.
 The intended audience are CBO, ASO, clinic and public health department staff, community, patient and client advocates, students and trainees, and early-stage to established investigators.